 - Use long-handled grabbers or other tools to reach items on a high shelf or to pick up things off the floor.

-- Use long-handled dusters when you clean the house.
+- Use long-handled dusters when you clean.

-Showering and dressing
+Bathing and dressing

 - Wear tops and sweaters that have zippers or buttons so you don't have to pull them over your head.